Interested in becoming a foster carer

 Support for Family and Friends Carers

 North East Lincolnshire Fostering Service recognise that becoming a temporarily approved foster carer for a relative’s child can be a daunting and at times isolating situation to be in.
-The Fostering Service have two dedicated workers to support family and friends with advice, practical support and opportunities for training to assist in developing an understanding of your child’s/ children’s situation and their behaviours,.
+We have support workers to help family and friends with advice, practical support and opportunities for training to assist in developing an understanding of your child’s/ children’s situation and their behaviours.

 We run regular training sessions specifically for family and friends carers on attachment, safeguarding and what is required in the role of a foster carer.
 We hold a bi monthly support and development sessions specifically for family and friends carers.
 This group meets for two hours and is an opportunity to meet people in a similar situation to yourselves as well as having short training/ information sessions on subjects such as paediatric first aid, life story work, managing contact and so on.

 A full range of Fostering training and eLearning packages are available to all family carers alongside Local Authority foster carers.